JFoArlas/MechaCar_Statistical_Analysis/README.md

 - The slope of the linear model is not zero because the *p-value is 5.35e-11*, which is very low.
 A p-value below the significance level of .05 gives us sufficent evidence to reject the null hypothesis, and tells us that the slope of this linear model is not zero.

 - This linear model could predict mpg of MechaCar prototypes relatively effectively given the *R-squared value of 0.7149*.
-This means that ~71% of the observed variation can be explained by the model's inputs.
+This means that ~72% of the observed variation can be explained by the model's inputs.

+For the final deliverable, write up a short description of the study design for additional statistical analysis.